CS7820/Project/deliverables/proposal.md

 # Background and Relevance
 ## Ontology and LLM
-Ontologies provide data with context providing insight into knowledge which has been proven to complement LLM and their generative tasks in improving accuracy and reducing hallucinative effects<sup>[1]</sup>.
+Ontologies provide data with context providing insight into knowledge which has been proven to complement LLM and their generative tasks in improving accuracy and reducing hallucinative effects.

 ## Adversarial and Poisoning Attacks
 ### Proposed Methodology and Expected Results